Posted on: July 13, 2022; Updated on: May 10, 2023

 “All of them were telling me why they are interested in AI, rather than me telling them why they should be interested in AI,” Sheth said in a 2020 interview with the university’s Breakthrough research magazine.
-“The awareness of AI was already there and the desire to incorporate AI into the activities that their faculty and students do was already on the campus.”

-This week, as the Southeastern Conference marks AI in the SEC Day, we look at some of the remarkable efforts of South Carolina researchers in the area of artificial intelligence.
+Here’s a look at some of the remarkable efforts of South Carolina researchers in the area of artificial intelligence.

 Could artificial intelligence help the visually impaired?
 Pooyan Jamshidi hopes so.
 The assistant professor of computer science and engineering is working to develop assistive technology that would help the visually impaired interpret their surroundings.

 Close your eyes and think about all the sights and sounds that surround you — your laptop, your desk, the whir of the air conditioner, the music coming from your co-worker’s radio; or, if you’re outside, the birds in a tree, the sound of a truck driving past, the murmur of conversation on the Horseshoe.
 Now, imagine these sights and sounds being described to you by a computerized voice in real time.
 In an instant, you become more independent because your surroundings, once shrouded in darkness, are illuminated by the power of technology.

 The complexity of the project is enormous, but Jamshidi says the effort is worth it.

 “I have always aspired to align my research toward ‘AI for social good,’ a research